EasyHeC: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration: METHOD

 \subsection{Implementation details}

 In our implementation, we employ nvdiffrast~\cite{laine2020modular} as the differentiable mask renderer.
 During the optimization process, we utilize the Adam optimizer with a learning rate of 3e-3 and perform 1000 steps.
 For the space exploration module, we randomly choose 50 camera poses from the range between step 200 and 1000 as camera pose candidates.
 In practice, the number of sampled camera pose candidates and the range may vary depending on the number of optimization iterations.
 Next, we randomly sample 2000 joint poses and filter out any invalid poses that result in self-intersection of the robot arm, links exceeding a pre-defined distance threshold from the robot arm base, or collisions with the surrounding environment.
 Subsequently, we identify the joint pose with the largest variance as the next joint pose to explore.
+The stopping criterion can be set based on the desired level of accuracy.
+Typically, the calibration error will converge after enough iterations.
+In real-world scenarios where the calibration error is unavailable, the change in variance between two iterations of space exploration can be used as a proxy to determine the stopping criterion.